delphineyz/MICB475_24W1_Team_4/Meeting Minutes/Oct 10.md

   2. To characterize the changes in specific microbial taxa under different relative humidity  conditions.
   3. To predict the functional potential of microbiomes in response to relative humidity variations using metagenomic approaches.
   4. To compare microbial taxa between constant relative humidity and varying relative humidity.
+- how we are thinking of binning our relative humidity: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9691097/

 - looking for feedback on the research question and aims

 - what should we be doing in the next week and guidance on research proposal